I-3-6-20.Notices Associated with Own-Motion Review

-Last Update: 4/1/16 (Transmittal I-3-135)
+Last Update: 12/16/20 (Transmittal I-3-175)

-Under 20 CFR 404.969 and 416.1469, the AC must send a claimant and his or her representative, if any, written notification of own motion review no later than 60 days after the date of the hearing action.
-When appropriate, assisting staff will send the notice to the claimant and appointed representative, if any, by certified mail.
+Under 20 CFR 404.969 and 416.1469, the AC must send a claimant and his or her representative, if any, written notification of own-motion review no later than 60 days after the date of the hearing decision or order of dismissal.
+OAO staff will send the notice to the claimant and appointed representative, if any, by mail.

-B. Content of Notice
+B. Content of Interim Notice

 1. Opportunity for a Supplemental Hearing